-Lead agency Strategy Resourcing aspects covered Actions Improve data collection • Simplify its assessment of proposed quarries and strengthen the regulatory focus on the most complex risks Deliver modern approval and internal processes to enable timely and consistent decision-making and support industry compliance Ensure that laws and regulations governing the earth resources sector, including extractive resources, are fit for purpose and based on modern technology and best-practice regulatory and governance frameworks Implement any regulatory changes needed to support it to identify and protect strategic extractive resources MTIA Industry Industry Actions Improve data collection Simplify its assessment of proposed quarries and strengthen the regulat focus on the most complex risks Deliver modern approval and internal processes to enable timely and consistent decision-making and support industry compliance Ensure that laws and regulations governing the earth resources sector, including extractive resources, are fit for purpose and based on modern technology and best-practice regulatory and governance frameworks Implement any regulatory changes needed to support it to identify and protect strategic extractive resources 16 new actions in five key areas: Accelerate construction industry skill development (4 actions, including t publicise industry workforce supply and demand risks) Increase accessibility to the construction industry workforce (3 actions, including to establish and operate an industry workforce (3 actions, including to increase industry awareness and commitments to achieving diverse workforces) Drive major project commercial arrangements for project workforce outcomes (3 actions, including to strengthen and align incentive regime: across project offices) Enhance partnering arrangements with the construction industry (3 actio including to formalise a collaborative approach between the governmen and construction industry) These new actions are designed to build on and complement existing actio such as: Rail Academy Newport Critical skill shortage programs 'Professionals' program MetroHub graduate program The draft strategy considers a range of options for managing the volume of contaminated spoil produced and how it is disposed of.
-Workforce Strategy (2020) workforce Accelerate construction industry skill development (4 actions, including to publicise industry workforce supply and demand risks) agency (draft) including to increase industry awareness and commitments to achieving outcomes (3 actions, including to strengthen and align incentive regimes including to formalise a collaborative approach between the government These new actions are designed to build on and complement existing actions, such as: Rail Academy Newport Critical skill shortage programs 'Professionals' program • MetroHub graduate program DoT Spoil Management Strategy IDC's Spoil Management Strategy (2020) (draft) Building materials (contaminated spoil) The draft strategy considers a range of options for managing the volume of contaminated spoil produced and how it is disposed of.
+Lead agency Strategy Resourcing aspects covered Actions Improve data collection • Simplify its assessment of proposed quarries and strengthen the regulatory focus on the most complex risks Deliver modern approval and internal processes to enable timely and consistent decision-making and support industry compliance Ensure that laws and regulations governing the earth resources sector, including extractive resources, are fit for purpose and based on modern technology and best-practice regulatory and governance frameworks Implement any regulatory changes needed to support it to identify and protect strategic extractive resources MTIA Industry Industry workforce )) 16 new actions in five key areas: Workforce Strategy (2020) Accelerate construction industry skill development (4 actions, including to publicise industry workforce supply and demand risks) (draft) Increase accessibility to the construction industry workforce (3 actions, including to establish and operate an industry workforce entry hub) Boost diversity within the construction industry workforce (3 actions, including to increase industry awareness and commitments to achieving diverse workforces) Drive major project commercial arrangements for project workforce outcomes (3 actions, including to strengthen and align incentive regimes across project offices) Enhance partnering arrangements with the construction industry (3 actions, including to formalise a collaborative approach between the government and construction industry) These new actions are designed to build on and complement existing actions, such as: Rail Academy Newport Critical skill shortage programs 'Professionals' program MetroHub graduate program DoT Spoil Management Strategy IDC's Spoil Management Strategy (2020) (draft) Building materials (contaminated spoil) The draft strategy considers a range of options for managing the volume of contaminated spoil produced and how it is disposed of.

-Note: ^(a)We have not listed actions from the extractive strategy that do not directly relate to supply and demand.
+Note: (a) We have not listed actions from the extractive strategy that do not directly relate to supply and demand.
 For example, we have not included actions such as community engagement, environmental sustainability and quarry uses after closing.

 Source: VAGO, based on the audited agencies' strategy documents.